hugoledoux/mywebsite/_drafts/your-polygons-the-same.md

 [<img src="{{ site.baseurl }}/img/bigpolygon_sweden.png">](https://github.com/hugoledoux/BIGpolygons/blob/master/EU-199948.geojson)

 The polygon with ID 'EU-199948' in the [Corine land cover dataset](http://www.eea.europa.eu/data-and-maps/data/clc-2006-vector-data-version-3) has 1,189,903 vertices, and 7,672  inner rings.
-You can zoom in on it [there](https://github.com/hugoledoux/BIGpolygons/blob/master/EU-199948.geojson).
+You can get it and zoomin on it [there](https://github.com/hugoledoux/BIGpolygons/blob/master/EU-199948.geojson).

 ### 2. the Cleveland polygon